Intellis-Blog-Software-Facility-Capital-Planning

 Jean Bartik

 Jean Bartik was a computer programmer and software pioneer.
 She attended Northwest Missouri State Teachers College, now Northwest Missouri State University, where she majored in mathematics.
-She was one of the original members of the group of women who programmed the ENIAC, or Electronic Numerical Integrator and Computer, which is credited as the first all-electronic digital computer.for that was able to solve a large class of numerical problems through reprogramming.
+She was one of the original women members who programmed the ENIAC, or Electronic Numerical Integrator and Computer.
+This computer is credited as the first all-electronic digital computer that solved a large class of numerical problems through reprogramming.

 The ENIAC was designed to calculate the firing trajectories for artillery shells.
 It was completed in 1946, too late to be used during World War II, but it was a milestone in the evolution of modern computing.
-She began her career at the University of Pennsylvania, first manually calculating ballistics trajectories, then using the ENIAC to complete these calculations.
-She and her colleagues developed and codified many of the fundamentals of programming while working on the ENIAC.
+She began her career at the University of Pennsylvania, manually calculating ballistics trajectories and then using the ENIAC to complete these calculations.
+She and her colleagues developed and codified many programming fundamentals while working on the ENIAC.

-Jean went on to work at a variety of technical companies as a writer, manager, engineer and programmer.
-In 2009, She received a Pioneer Award from the IEEE Computer Society, and in 2008 she was named a fellow by the Computer History Museum in Mountain View, Calif.
+Jean went on to work as a writer, manager, engineer, and programmer at various technical companies.
+In 2009, she received a Pioneer Award from the IEEE Computer Society, and in 2008, the Computer History Museum in Mountain View, Calif., named her a fellow.

 Dame Stephanie Shirley